fahimehazari/BoneMicrostructureAanalysisTool/README.md

 * Porespy and ITKBoneMorphometry methods can be installed using pip by running `pip install porespy` and `pip install itk-bonemorphometry` in the terminal, respectively.

-* The ORMIR method from the 2022 ORMIR workshop in Maastricht can be accessed on their [GitHub page](https://github.com/SpectraCollab/ORMIR_XCT).
+* The ORMIR method can be accessed on their [GitHub page](https://github.com/SpectraCollab/ORMIR_XCT).
 To download and install it using Git Bash, specific commands need to be executed.

 * For the MIPT_OULU implementations, the code is available on their [GitHub page](https://github.com/MIPT-Oulu/SubregionalCartilageAnalysis).